bird-house/ansible-wps-playbook/docs/source/configuration.rst

 See an example in ``etc/sample-emu-with-conda-spec.yml``.

+.. warning:: This is option is currently enabled for `all` configured WPS services.

-.. warning:: Conda spec files will work only on a specifc OS, in our case Linux.
+.. note:: Conda spec files will work only on a specifc OS, in our case Linux.

 .. _`environments`: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments